markets/invisible_captcha/README.md

 end
 ```

-Note that is not mandatory to specify a `honeypot` attribute (nor in the view, nor in the controller).
+Note that it is not mandatory to specify a `honeypot` attribute (neither in the view nor in the controller).
 In this case, the engine will take a random field from `InvisibleCaptcha.honeypots`.
 So, if you're integrating it following this path, in your form:

 ```erb
 <%= form_tag(new_contact_path) do |f| %>